thiagoferronatto/VBAG/README.md

 #### 3.2.2.
 Screens

-To actually run the scripts, you'll need a Screen to render your stuff into.
+To actually run the scripts, you'll need a Screen to render your stuff onto.
 Getting that is pretty simple.

 ```cpp
 #include "output/screen.hpp"